Towards practical secure delegated quantum computing with semi-classical light: Introduction

 \end{theorem}

-Finally, we study the experimental feasibility of our protocol by computing the trade-off between correctness and security in the presence of loss.
+Finally, we study the experimental feasibility of our protocol by computing the trade-off between correctness and security in the presence of losses after emission.
+More precisely, we analyse the emission probability of a two-level quantum emitter with temporal laser filtering.
+We find that the single-photon emission efficiency can reach $0.71$ for a laser pulse containing an average of $2.5$ photons, which would be to amplify the correctness and security of our protocol.
+We also describe how other energy level structures of the quantum emitter could boost this, allowing us to work with even lower laser powers, thus improving our bounds.
 Recent experimental developments in that regard show extremely promising results~\cite{Schwartz2016, Cogan2023, Yang2022, Thomas2022, Coste2023} and hold the current record for the largest entangled photonic state produced~\cite{Thomas2022}.
 Our scheme is thus not only secure but also experiment-ready.

 \paragraph{Comparison with Dunjko et al.~\cite{Dunjko2012}.} The protocol from~\cite{Dunjko2012} works by having the server non-destructively measure the client's coherent light pulses in photon number, and post-select only the light pulses containing at least one photon.
 Then, the server must isolate one photon from each pulse.
 It applies a privacy amplification step which requires as many $\CZ$ gates as there are photons.
 After that, the server also has to entangle the privacy-enhanced photons into the graph state supporting the client's computation by using photon-photon $\CZ$ gates.
 All four of these steps are challenging technological requirements.